 Shocker, I know.

-We have all come to the conclusion that the community costs of reading this book in 11th grade outweigh the literary benefits.”
+We have all come to the conclusion that the community costs of reading this book in 11th grade outweigh the literary benefits.

 Liberty–based societies emphasize the freedom of the individual.
 Collectivist societies emphasize the good of the community.
 In the latter some bureaucrat gets to decide what is best for everyone and enforces that idea via state directive.
 You and I don’t get to choose what we think is best.
 It is decided for us.

 In this real world in which we live there is no “safe space” from offense.
-The First Amendment is politically the safest space for us all.
+The First Amendment is politically, culturally and socially the safest space for us all.